elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/proxy-pattern.md

     <br />
     <div></div>

-- You can control the service object without clients knowing about it.
+- You have control over the service object without the client being aware of it.
-- You can manage the lifecycle of the service object when clients don’t care about it.
+- You can control the lifecycle of the service object even if your clients does not care.
-- The proxy works even if the service object isn’t ready or is not available.
+- Even if the service object is not ready or unavailable, the proxy will function.
 - Open/Closed Principle.
-You can introduce new proxies without changing the service or clients
+Users can add new proxies without interrupting the service or clients.

 <br />
   </div>